Sleep medicine and labs in Denver

 Upper airway stimulation is an advanced treatment option for people with obstructive sleep apnea.
 This device can work as an alternative to the use of a CPAP device.
-Upper airway stimulation is a highly advanced, tiny implantable device that works with the patient’s natural breathing process.
+Upper airway stimulation is a tiny implantable device that works with the patient’s natural breathing process.
 The system includes a small generator, a sensing lead and a stimulation lead.

 The device is turned on by a handheld remote and delivers mild stimulation to the muscles of the tongue to keep the airway open.
 The device is turned on and off each night by the patient.
 Upper airway stimulation treatment is available at Presbyterian/St. Luke's Medical Center and Swedish Medical Center.